 - The good news is vaccines work, and since 2000, more than 21 million lives have been saved through measles vaccinations.
 Two doses of the safe and effective measles vaccine can prevent the disease and protect children.
 (And it costs less than $2 to vaccinate a child in a low-income country against measles and rubella.)

-Collective action by partners including the Measles & Rubella Initiative (founded by UNICEF, WHO, the UN Foundation, the American Red Cross, and the CDC) governments, and Gavi, the Vaccine Alliance has greatly expanded access to the measles vaccine and saved lives.
+Collective action by partners including the Measles & Rubella Partnership (founded by UNICEF, WHO, the UN Foundation, the American Red Cross, and the CDC) governments, and Gavi, the Vaccine Alliance has greatly expanded access to the measles vaccine and saved lives.

 There is more work to do though, as progress has stalled.
 Global coverage with the first dose of the measles vaccine has been stuck at 85%, while coverage of the second dose is only at 67%.
 Measles is one of humanity’s most contagious diseases, so these gaps in coverage leave many people at risk.